EARLY YEARS 1919-1940

 “I’m retiring and selling the company,” he said, “I’ve got a buyer and the price is $18 million.”

 Given the chance to meet the offer, Pete once again scrambled to SouthTrust Bank.
 With his previous equity in the company, he could buy the General out for about $10 million.
 He did, and in 1984, Pete Hanna could look at his father’s company and call it his own.

 In 1991, Hanna opened a 144,000 sq. ft.
 Tuscaloosa tubing facility which it expanded in 1995 to 460,000 sq. ft.
 Today, the 500,000 sq. ft. site is the Alabama home for Hanna’s southeast tubing operations.

 The company expanded again in 1999, opening a new 250,000 square-foot plant in Pekin, Illinois.
-The coil coating operation has a line capacity of 300,000 tons and the ability to coat coils from 24 inches to 62 inches wide and steel gauges ranging from .020 to .189.
-The company also has two tube mills located at the facility giving it better access to key Mid-western markets.
+The company has two tube mills located at the facility giving it better access to key Mid-western markets.

 HANNA STEEL TODAY 2001-Present

 Today, Hanna Steel Corporation is still a privately held company with corporate headquarters in Hoover, Alabama.
-It operates coil-coating facilities located in Fairfield, Alabama, and Pekin, Illinois.
+It operates a coil-coating facility located in Fairfield, Alabama.
 Hanna’s southeastern tubing operations are based in Tuscaloosa, Alabama and its Midwestern tubing facilities are in Pekin, Illinois.
 Hanna Truck Line, known as HTL, rounds out the Hanna group providing consistent deliveries to our customers.